-The included 1.25” “Moon filter” is not only almost completely unnecessary and, of course, not usable with the low-power eyepiece, which it would theoretically be best with, but it’s extremely low in quality, tinting the view green and adding a bit of fuzziness to boot.
+The AD12’s included 1.25” “Moon filter” is not only almost completely unnecessary and, of course, not usable with the provided 2” low-power eyepiece, which it would theoretically be best with.
+Furthermore, it’s extremely low in quality, tinting the view green and adding a bit of fuzziness to boot.
 You’re best off discarding it.

 AD12’s Dobsonian Mount

 The AD12’s base is heavy at 38 lbs (17 kg).
 It feels even heavier than the tube due to its awkward size and the density of the particle board.
-We would definitely recommend putting it on wheels if you can, or replacing it with a lighter weight plywood aftermarket or homemade base.
+I’d definitely recommend putting it on wheels if you can, or replacing it with a lighter-weight plywood aftermarket or homemade base.